-Mater Academy Inc. entered into a lease agreement with Mater Academy Foundation, Inc. (a related supporting organization of Mater Academy, Inc.) through June 30, 2056, with two options to renew for five additional years each.
-The agreement calls for rent at a rate of \$1,250 per full-time student equivalent with a certain minimum enrollment.
-The annual fixed rent per square foot is adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
+Mater Academy, Inc. (the subtenant) entered into a space sublease agreement with Doral College Inc., as sublandlord.
+Doral College, Inc. is the subtenant under the master lease and security agreement with Mater Academy Foundation, Inc. Mater Academy Foundation, Inc. is a not-for-profit supporting organization of Mater Academy, Inc. under Section 509(a)(3) of the Internal Revenue Code.
+The facilities are located at 12900 NE 17th Ave, North Miami, FL 33181 and were shared with Mater Biscayne Academy North Miami Middle School and Mater Biscayne Academy North Miami High School.
+The agreement continues through June 30, 2056, with two options to renew for five additional years each.
+The agreement was amended in 2023 and requires a rental rate of \$1,268.75 per full-time student equivalent with a minimum enrollment of 1,250 in 2024, 1,650 in 2025 and thereafter.
+The annual fixed rent per square foot is adjusted annually based on the Consumer Price Index (CPI).
 All of the School's revenues (except for revenues restricted or assigned for specific programs) are pledged to the lease and security agreement for the outstanding principal and interest balance until maturity.
 The revenues pledged during the school year ended June 30, 2024, exceeded the required principal and interest for that period.

-The School has implemented GASB Statement No. 87 Leases, and as a result recorded a lease right of use asset and liability in these financial statements.
-At the time of the initial measurement, there was no interest rate specified in the original lease agreement.
-The School has used an average effective interest for several borrowings of Mater Academy, Inc. The average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.
+The lease right of use asset and liability were allocated among the three schools based on enrollment and usage of facility.
+The allocation was approximately 30% for the School, 30% for Mater Biscayne Academy North Miami Middle School, and 40% for Mater Biscayne Academy North Miami High School.
+The School has used an average effective interest based on several borrowings of Mater Academy, Inc. The average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.

-For the year ended June 30, 2024, interest expense totaled \$782,484, as it relates to its lease agreements.
-For 2024, variable payments related to the lease agreement was approximately \$29,000.
+For the year ended June 30, 2024, interest expense totaled \$500,147, as it relates to its lease agreements.
+For 2024, variable payments related to the lease agreement amounted to approximately \$598,000.